 Clinical research meetings for fellows and attendings are held monthly.
 Fellows are encouraged to author publications and to present at meetings.
 All publications and presentations will be written with faculty guidance.
 If a fellow has a presentation accepted for a national conference, department funding is often available.

 The Arizona Health Sciences Library (AHSL) of the University of Arizona supports the students, faculty, researchers and clinicians in the College of Medicine and other colleges.
 AHSL enables electronic access to vast stores of biomedical literature (around 10,000 serials) and participates as instructors in the curriculum of the colleges, works with researchers and clinicians on projects to improve access to essential information, and provides comfortable space for small group collaborations and quiet studying in a collegial atmosphere.
 Evidence-based medicine tools include EBM Search (a locally developed federated search), Cochrane, ACP Pier, BMJ Clinical Evidence, and Clinical Practice Guidelines.
 StatRef is a collection of over 90 electronic textbooks.
 Countless full-text journals are also accessible through the campus library catalog 24 hours a day.

+Please note: the Fellow Candidate must be eligible to obtain an Arizona Medical License prior to the start of the program.
 To be eligible for acceptance, applicants must possess an MD or DO degree and have satisfactorily completed a diagnostic radiology residency training program accredited by the ACGME or the Royal College of Physicians and Surgeons of Canada (RCPSC).
 For applicants that originate from a non-ACGME-accredited residency, please note the following requirements and items that will need to accompany your application as outlined by the ACGME under Section III.

 Candidates should send the following documents to Nilu Dorschner: